It was founded by the scholar and rabbi Nachmanides, otherwise known as Ramban, in 1267.

 After the Israeli War of Independence, the building was destroyed by the Arab Legion.

 However, after the reunification of Jerusalem in 1967, Jews regained access to the property, and rebuilt the synagogue.

-the synagogue’s doors reopened 700 years after the Ramban revived the ancient building.
+The Ramban Synagogue’s doors reopened 700 years after the the ancient building was restored.

 Today it is used by the Ashkenazi community and serves as the main shul of the Jewish quarter Community.